codebar/tutorials/version-control/introduction/tutorial.md

 - Amazing **Android Apps** and learning resources: [https://github.com/Mybridge/amazing-android-apps](https://github.com/Mybridge/amazing-android-apps)

 - Ideas for **cool projects** you can build or contribute to [https://github.com/open-source-ideas/open-source-ideas](https://github.com/open-source-ideas/open-source-ideas)

+- Grab a copy of an extensive **Git Cheatsheet** for reference [https://github.com/arslanbilal/git-cheat-sheet](https://github.com/arslanbilal/git-cheat-sheet)

+To find more projects, just enter a search in Github and see what comes back!

 ## Key Terms and Definitions for Git